-LECTURES: M, W 3:00-4:20 in Rm.
-304 Natural Science Building
+LECTURES: M, W 12:40-2:00 in 120 Psych Building

 COURSE GOALS: Although this course has no specific prerequisites, it is intended for those students who have a basic background in physical geography, biology, geology, soils and/or earth science.
 The major goal of GEO 306 is to provide students with an understanding of the evolution of Earth's physical landscape, so that they can later utilize this knowledge in making sound and intelligent environmental decisions.
+At many universities, a course like this would simply be called "Landforms", and that title would be appropriate here too.

-Emphasis will be on process vs form, with the premise that a knowledge of one may allow for accurate estimation of the other.
+Emphasis in the course will be on process vs form, with the premise that a knowledge of one may allow for accurate estimation of the other.
+That is, in order to understand what you see (the landforms that are there) in the natural world, you must also know how those landforms could have formed - the processes that have shaped them.
 Knowledge of process and form may allow one to make inferences about the two in a spatial sense: this is the essence of geographical geomorphology.
 The dating of landforms and sediments will be stressed.
 I will attempt to help everyone understand why a knowledge of landform and surface ages is important to land management.
 Examples of environmental management and mismanagement of the physical landscape will permeate but not dominate the course lectures and readings.